What is ERP Full Form? ERP stands for Enterprise Resource Planning. ERP is a business management software....

 d) Orders with Revenue: It display the cost controlling parts of Sales and Distribution, it does not affect the core business of the company

-In this tutorial, you will learn- How to Reset AR Cleared Items How to Reset Cleared Items in Sap...
+In this tutorial, you will learn- How to post a Purchase Invoice How to post Foreign Currency...